Build vs. Buy Software for Ecommerce: The Ultimate Guide

 Not so fast.
 Building your own integrated e-commerce solution is a huge undertaking and should not be underestimated.

 If you’re deciding whether to build or buy software, any technology you adopt must seamlessly align with your business goals—and business requirements trump software features.
-Building or buying middleware or software integrations that don’t meaningfully help your company stand out or align with your goals can be wasteful.
+Building or buying ecommerce middleware or software integrations that don’t meaningfully help your company stand out or align with your goals can be wasteful.

 Questions to Ask When Deciding Whether to Build vs. Buy Software